BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 Sent spies to the Persian camp,
 To learn what gathered there.

-But Xerxes found them all out,
+Xerxes saw through their shadows,
-(so vigilant was he),
+So vigilant was he,
-But instead of tortured death,
+But rather than a tortured death,
 He showed a strange mercy.

 He took them to his gilded tent,